The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Introduction

 One way of learning which treatment works best for whom is to estimate effects within subgroups.
-Following our above example within the field of criminal justice, one could split the sample into subjects who are likely versus unlikely to re-offend, and look at the average effect of CBT on recidivism within these two risk categories.
+Following our above example within the field of criminal justice, one could split the sample into older defendants versus younger defendants, and look at the average effect of CBT on recidivism within these two age categories.
 Such a classic subgroup analysis helps to move a step closer to understanding the treatment that works best for whom.
 However, the need to restrict the number of tests performed and to pre-specify analyses limits traditional subgroup analyses to comparing intervention effects in a small set of subgroups in which heterogeneous treatment effects are expected \citep{kent2018personalized, lipkovich2017tutorial}.
-In practice, the subject characteristics that are most important for determining the best-suited intervention may not be clear based on background knowledge.
-Further, effectively predicting the type of intervention that a subject will best respond to may require accounting for a wide range of subject characteristics and complex interactions between them.
-For instance, identifying the subjects most likely to respond to CBT versus, for example, treatment as usual (TAU) may require considering not only risk level, but also age, educational attainment, sex, substance abuse, psychological distress, and internal motivation to adhere to treatment -- as well as various interactions between these.
-In summary, the challenge is to take a wide range of subject characteristics and flexibly learn how to best combine them into a strategy or rule that assigns to each subject the specific intervention that works best for him or her.
+In practice, the participant characteristics that are most important for determining the best-suited intervention may not be clear based on background knowledge.
+Further, effectively predicting the type of intervention that an individual will best respond to may require accounting for a wide range of participant characteristics and complex interactions between them.
+For instance, identifying the individuals most likely to respond to CBT versus, for example, treatment as usual (TAU) may require considering not only risk level, but also age, educational attainment, sex, substance abuse, psychological distress, and internal motivation to adhere to treatment -- as well as various interactions between these.
+In summary, the challenge is to take a wide range of participant characteristics and flexibly learn how to best combine them into a strategy or rule that assigns to each participant the specific intervention that works best for him or her.